iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.nhs.covid19.production___3.10 (100)/report.md

 <img src="2_star_reviews_wordcloud.png" alt="uk.nhs.covid19.production 2 reviews"/>
 </p>

-> Easy enough to use, but notifications are awful - "You were with someone with covid but you are fine and we will not tell you anything else" would be a more accurate notification.
-Could be VERY scary for someone in a high risk group.
-About the standard of TalkTalk internet.
-Dido Harding should resign.
-Edit: Used a custom home screen to change the app icon to the "not helth" meme.
-A much more accurate icon!<br> :date: __2020-11-22 15:44:46__

-> See<br> :date: __2020-11-22 14:53:53__

-> In glad ut has started to work however on my Samsung device I'm experiencing "fake exposure notifications on my phone" and when I go on the app nothing appears its quite annoying not gonna lie.
-This needs to be fixed ASAP<br> :date: __2020-11-22 11:56:24__

-> Often crashes on Pixel 3, won't stay running, so basically not fit for purpose for me.<br> :date: __2020-11-22 10:26:45__

-> App doesn't seem to allow update.
-Stuck on the September version, even though a November update is apparently available.
-Won't accept reference provided by the test center and won't allow skipping of the question.
-So app is stuck in 'self isolate' state even though government email confirmed I have the 'all clear'.
-Seems a waste of taxpayer money that this app is still so poor.<br> :date: __2020-11-21 17:02:12__

-> I'm not sure how long the app takes to notify you if you have come into contact with a covid positive person.
-I did this morning, they have the app that states they are positive.
-I've had no notification yet. 🤨<br> :date: __2020-11-20 18:28:24__

-> Told me to self isolate for 14 days..
-I live on my own in a 1 bed flat and have not left the house.
-Perhaps I got infected through the walls...
-Doesn't make sense to me!
-Turn the tracking off when your at home or driving<br> :date: __2020-11-20 14:08:42__
+> Doesn't link to Track and Trace so I effectively have two different profiles.
+Uninstalling this and sticking to the Track and Trace that has my details and user ID.
+UPDATE.
+No it doesn't.
+Reinstalled, entered test result, got completely different isolation date in the App.<br> :date: __2020-11-30 12:30:54__

+> Have downloaded for 3 time now on my pixel 3 and it keeps stopping working<br> :date: __2020-11-30 11:45:39__

+> The app was ok for a while but the last month I can't even open the app, it just crashes whenever I try.<br> :date: __2020-11-30 10:13:10__

 > Asks for your postcode and then reports the risk level based on your local authority.
 Postcodes are a fairly arbitrary geo-tagging mechanism used by the post office and have little connection to most authorities.
 Mine is not even in the right county!
 So far from being informative, it's misleading.
 It appears that the isolation instructions given in the app are DIFFERENT to those given by the NHS.
-Sadly, this is just one of several contradictions in advice and instructions given.<br> :date: __2020-11-20 10:12:58__
+Sadly, this is just one of several contradictions in advice and instructions given.<br> :date: __2020-11-29 17:42:56__

-> Would be worth seeing a map based on ones location and those who are using the app around me<br> :date: __2020-11-19 20:49:58__

-> They told us it didn't require location tracking, but it does.
-And the implementation in general has been a shambles.
-EDIT - The Department of Health and Social Care say below that the app doesn't access our location.
-And I completely understand why it doesn't need to to do its job (that's why I installed it).
-But as someone who never has location tracking enabled on my phone, the app very clearly tells me that it can't work unless I turn location tracking on.
-Try it yourself.
-Why is this?<br> :date: __2020-11-19 18:09:09__
+> Not sure how this protects anyone from covid.
+Location is not accurate enough to pin someone to a exposure.
+Impossible to define the exposed or be exposed.<br> :date: __2020-11-29 13:15:05__

+> Rubbish<br> :date: __2020-11-28 17:39:05__

+> This app used to scan Qr codes in a flash.
+Now it doesn't control the camera, it no longer sees the code<br> :date: __2020-11-28 09:30:33__

+> I'm confused by this app, if I turn Bluetooth off I am able to look into the exposure checks.
+One of them has shown up that I've had one match but there's been no messege to Isolate or anything.
+I keep hearing that these apps aren't great on Huawei which is what I have.
+If someone could explain to me what the match means that would be great<br> :date: __2020-11-27 18:28:36__

+> I was happily using this app and then in following with this governments performance it goes down for some Android users and just like this government this app isn't fit for purpose when many people have fallen out of the loop.
+I won't bother to reinstall the updated app as I no longer have any trust in this government and its handling of the pandemic as well as usual Tory hatred for the working class.<br> :date: __2020-11-27 18:28:08__

+> App Is stupid, said I had to isolate as I apparently came into contact wirh someone who tested posative, but working out the day I came into contact with them I was not around anyone for longer than 15mins which it days you have to be in contact with the person for.
+Only person close to me was a guy who was sat in another lorry next to me for over 30 mins he was in his lorry and I was in mine so how is that close contact??
+Deleted the app as can't afford for this to happen again<br> :date: __2020-11-27 15:08:13__